marty-suzuki/SimplestCounterSample/README.md

 # SimplestCounterSample

-This is simplest Counter App for beginner of iOS development.
+This is simplest Counter App written in many variety of design patterns.

 ![](./Images/counter.gif)